dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is a warning to use the null check operator (`!`) on a non-nullable expression.

+### Expression typing

+It is permitted to invoke or tear-off a method, setter, getter, or operator that is defined on `Object` on potentially nullable type.
+The type used for static analysis of such an invocation or tear-off shall be the type declared on the relevant member on `Object`.
+For example, given a receiver `o` of type `T?`, invoking an `Object` member on `o` shall use the type of the member as declared on `Object`, regardless of the type of the member as declared on `T` (note that the type as declared on `T` must be a subtype of the type on `Object`, and so choosing the `Object` type is a sound choice.
+The opposite choice is not sound).

+Calling a method (including an operator) or getter on a receiver of static type `Never` is treated by static analysis as producing a result of type `Never`.
+Tearing off a method from a receiver of static type `Never` produces a value of type `Never`.
+Applying an expression of type `Never` in the function position of a function call produces a result of type `Never`.

 ### Assignability

 The definition of assignability is changed as follows.